Jubatian/xmburner_aluemu/README.rst

 The opcode accords with the translated instruction set, see cu_avrc.h.

-0xF5: Addition anomalies.
+0xF5: Increment / decrement anomalies.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-(Not implemented yet)

-Instructions having an addition or subtraction component can be affected by this feature.
-This includes post-increments or pre-decrements in loads and stores and relative jumps along with the normal add, subtract and compare instructions.
+Instructions which could be used or have an increment or decrement component (such as addition, subtraction, comparison, loads and stores) can be affected by this feature (instructions in the add / subtract group only when the source operand is one).

-- Byte 0: Add / Subtract failure at bits.
+- Byte 0: Failing value, low byte.
-- Byte 1: Carry failure at bits.
+- Byte 1: Failing value, high byte.
 - Byte 2: Opcode to be affected.

-Add / Subtract failure causes the corresponding source bit to not add or subtract to the destination.

-Carry failure causes the corresponding bit to not receive carry for the bit level add / subtract operation.
+If the destination or the value which should be affected by the increment or decrement matches the value provided, the increment or decrement is cancelled, if any flags would be affected, they wouldn't be modified.

 The opcode accords with the translated instruction set, see cu_avrc.h.
+If the opcode is invalid or have no increment / decrement component, then this feature will have no effect.

 0xF6: Instruction skipping